Ajay-Raj-S/node-todo-api/README.md

 # node-todo-api
-This repo is for learning and testing my to-do api service.
+This repo is for learning and testing my todo api service.